oubiwann-unsupported/dreamssh/README.rst

 * configurable banner/MOTD

-* the ability to templatize your banner (e.g., changing the "help" based on interpreter type)
+* enable's server admins to templatize their banner (e.g., changing the "help" based on interpreter type)

-* it provides an easy means of generating server keys (and then uses them automatically)
+* provides an easy means of generating server keys (and then uses them automatically)

-* by default, uses a custom directory for checking authorized SSH keys, but can also user HOME for locating authorized keys
+* by default, it uses a custom directory for checking authorized SSH keys, but can also use ``$HOME`` for locating authorized keys

-* can import keys from Launchpad.net
+* can import SSH keys from Launchpad.net

 And there's more coming: